Our Review Process

 3. Exercise at least 30 minutes daily.
 Take the stairs or a brisk walk or take the files yourself and socialise with your co-workers and avoid completely sedentary lifestyles.

 1. Eat a balanced dinner which will compensate for your nutritional needs keeping in mind your breakfast and lunch.
 Take the medicine before or after meal times as prescribed.
+Also know about ayurvedic medicine for diabetes.

 2. Relax while watching TV, reading a book or listening to music but stay active.
 Either do the weights or treadmill or a light exercise, moving more helps insulin activity more efficiently.
+Also read about normal fasting blood sugar level.

 1. Brush your teeth.
 Floss regularly morning and at night.
 Diabetes tends to cause periodontal and dental diseases, so take care of your teeth and gums.